mohgamalmoh/PhonePay/README.md

             like having a dedicated mocking implementation for the testing environment.

         3- Having a docker compose file to run everything by a single command.

+        4- Asking the user to enter a verification code other than 123, this verification code could be dynamically generated randomly at the tranasction generation time and linked to it, this way we could have added another layer of security to the verification process.

 #### References: